guildai/guild.ai/pages/docs/guides/create-image-classifier.md

 tags: popular, models

-# Create an image classifier
+# Create an Image Classifier

 In this guide we create an image classifier by extending model configuration from [gpkg.slim](pkg:slim), which is a [Guild